 Figure 4: Sequences for Regular Operation of PIC core in ISequenceSpec Excel

-A number of syntax and semantic problems can occur during the creation of the sequences, so ISequenceSpec is equipped with a smart syntax and semantic checker for validating the format and syntax within the specification.
-Once the validation is complete then the user can generate the output sequences in the target language.
+During the creation of sequences, users may encounter syntax and semantic problems.
+To address this, ISequenceSpec is equipped with a smart syntax and semantic checker that validates the format and syntax within the specification.
+Once the validation is complete the user can generate the output sequences in the target language.
 In this example the following outputs are generated:

-- C sequence – This is the C sequence package that can be used for firmware tests.
-We create functions with certain ‘return type’.
+C sequence – This is the C sequence package that can be used for firmware tests.
+We create functions with a certain ‘return type’.
 This return type can be changed in the configuration settings.
 Here, we can do register and field writes through the default APIs that we provide (APIs are in the file with extension <seq_name>_iss.h).
-User can also do read/write through their own APIs by adding templates in the configure section.
-Templates can also be added for UVM output, if user has any.
+User can also read/write through their own APIs by adding templates in the configure section.
+Templates can also be added for UVM output if the user has any.
 The C directory includes four files:

 NOTE: Feel free to contact us if you need the full package of input and output files mentioned in this blog.

-Specifying the sequences in a single source and allowing the code generator to retarget them in various languages is called a golden-spec methodology.
-All of the sequences are derived from a golden spec.
-Any changes to the sequences must be done in the spec as opposed to making them in the actual code.
-This would prevent discrepancies between sequence functionality used in simulation, firmware tests and board testing.
+The golden-spec methodology involves specifying sequences in a single source and enabling the code generator to retarget them in various languages.
+All sequences derive from a golden spec, and any changes to the sequences must occur in the spec rather than directly in the code.
+This would prevent discrepancies between sequence functionality used in simulation, firmware tests, and board testing.

-The SweRV core is set to play a critical role towards the mass adoption of RISC-V. WDC has committed to transition over 1 billion cores per year into RISC-V, and SweRV core will be the first one to be integrated.
-The road towards mass adoption will be certainly long and bumpy, but with the contributions from companies such as WDC the future looks bright, especially if the entire industry collaborates together and put aside competitive nuances.
+The SweRV core is set to play a critical role in the mass adoption of RISC-V. WDC has committed to transitioning over 1 billion cores per year into RISC-V, and the SweRV core will be the first one to be integrated.
+The road towards mass adoption will be certainly long and bumpy, but with the contributions from companies such as WDC, the future looks bright, especially if the entire industry collaborates together and puts aside competitive nuances.

-The world is producing an unbelievable amount of data in an ever-increasing rate, and by 2020 we should have about 40 trillion gigabytes of data in which 90% was only produced within the last 2 years.
-High-quality data is now a valuable commodity that could potentially become more useful than oil as it can be reused, replicated and transferred at the speed of light to power many AI applications that would simplify our daily life.
+The world is producing an unbelievable amount of data at an ever-increasing rate, and by 2020 we should have about 40 trillion gigabytes of data of which 90% was only produced within the last 2 years.
+High-quality data, with its ability to be reused, replicated, and transferred at the speed of light, has the potential to become more valuable than oil.
+It can power numerous AI applications, simplifying our daily lives.
 Open-source interfaces and open-source CPU cores are now evolving to become more data-centric.
-In a way we are witnessing the works of innovation as it turns and switch gears.
+In a way, we are witnessing the works of innovation as it turns and switches gears.